 Although the proposed project may result in the removal of potentially suitable habitat or the temporary disturbance of individuals of these species, the project is not anticipated to cause a substantial impact to any state-listed species or SGCNs.
 Any impacts to individuals would be incidental in nature.
-BMPs would be in place to avoid or minimize harm to individuals potentially occurring within the project area (Appendix G).
-Coordination with TPWD was initiated on February 3, 2023 and is ongoing.
+BMPs would be in place to avoid or minimize harm to individuals potentially occurring within the project area (Appendix F).
+Coordination with TPWD was initiated on February 3, 2023 and was completed in May 2023.